 DISPUTE RESOLUTION PROCESS

 A Member who believes that the Cooperative has violated its Bylaws, Articles of Association, Policies, Regulations, or has otherwise not been accorded fair and equitable treatment on any matter concerning and/or involving the Member and the Cooperative shall submit the matter for review under a Dispute Resolution process as defined by the Board of Directors.
-All Members agree to be bound to said Dispute Resolution Policy, set forth by the Directors in written form, for all matters involving the Member and the Cooperative.
+All Members agree to be bound to said Dispute Resolution Policy, set forth by the Directors in written form, for all matters involving the Member and the Cooperative when the person submitting the matter for review is/was a Member.

 ARTICLE XIV